 Clock Mainspring Break - Damage Assessment

 When a mainspring breaks within a clock movement, it could cause damage.
-The damage could be within the movement itself or to the clock case.
-It is uncommon but sometimes even the sides of the wood case get damaged when a mainspring breaks.
+This damage could be within the movement itself or to the clock case.
+However, it is uncommon, but sometimes even the sides of the wood case can sustain damage when a mainspring breaks.

 The German movement